rexresearch.com

 and even the loss of teeth.
 Therefore, there is a clear need for

-better methods to control dental plaque," said Nick Jakubovics, a
+better methods to control dental plaque," said Nick Jakubovics,

-lecturer at Newcastle University's School of Dental Sciences.
+a lecturer at Newcastle University's School of Dental Sciences.

 Their findings are reported in the current issue of PLOS ONE.

-The mechanism for how L-arginine causes the disintegration of the
+The mechanism for how L-arginine causes the disintegration of

-longer stick to surfaces, they said.
+that they no longer stick to surfaces, they said.

 In conducting their research, team members used a model system